SFM61319/DyePy/README.md

 except (ModuleNotFoundError, ImportError):
     from tkinter import Tk, Button  # Python 3

-# Import randint for random integers in a range
-from random import randint  # Bad practice, but no collisions possible

 # Import this module to the program
 import dyepy